 In 2019, five operators licensed nationwide mmWave spectrum in Italy for just 33 million euros each, or just $0.0031 per MHz/POP, a third of what US operators like AT&T and T-Mobile paid for similar spectrum in the same year.
 These operators did not bid much for mmWave spectrum because they were acquiring mid-band spectrum in the same auction and knew that it would be years before they would need a capacity boost from mmWave.
 Yet they licensed the spectrum, much to the detriment of Wireless ISPs and enterprises who could have put this spectrum to use sooner.
 So, is it in the public interest to auction mmWave spectrum?

-The German regulator, BNetzA, has to auctions for mmWave spectrum.
+The German regulator, BNetzA, has proposed an alternative to auctions for mmWave spectrum.
 It has made 3.25 GHz of spectrum (24.25–27.5 GHz) available to anyone who has a concrete plan to utilize it for a fee.
 The fee is based on the amount of spectrum requested, the population and area covered, and the duration for which the license is sought.
 The only caveat is that the licensee must use the spectrum within a year.

 Anyone who needs mmWave spectrum in Germany can get it, from large operators to small internet service providers and enterprises.
 And the spectrum licenses are not nationwide but local.
 You can imagine a large mobile operator licensing spectrum for an urban city center, a WISP getting spectrum to provide high-speed internet in low-density suburbs, and a large auto manufacturer getting a license to use it within its campus.
 There are no nationwide licenses, no multi-year build-out requirements, and no spectrum squatting.

-If you found this post useful and would like to stay in the know about what is new and interesting in mmWave 5G market, do subscribe to my posts on Medium or follow on LinkedIn.
+If you found this post useful and would like to stay in the know about what is new and interesting in mmWave 5G market, do subscribe to my posts on Medium or follow Verana Networks on LinkedIn.
 I welcome your comments, questions and feedback!